Former Network leader encourages community engagement

 Erwin also shared how his volunteer service as The Network Leadership Council Chair in 2012 allowed him to learn about the collaborative nature of the Springfield community.
 “Our community allows you to be in the room because it really opens up to embracing YPs and giving them opportunities.”
 As evidence of this in his own industry, Paragon Architecture has been recognized as an “Emerging Professionals Friendly Firm” by the American Institute of Architects Central States Region.

-When asked about one of the biggest lessons learned throughout his professional journey, Erwin encouraged YPs to “just show up – that’s where a lot of personal growth happens and where relationships are built.”
-In connection to his various volunteer leadership roles at the Chamber – including as a committee member, REACH volunteer, CLV participant, and more – Erwin challenged Network members to “Invite yourself to participate, don’t wait to be asked.”
+When asked about one of the biggest lessons learned throughout his professional journey, Erwin encouraged YPs to really engage.
+“Just show up – that’s where a lot of personal growth happens and where relationships are built.”
+In connection to his various volunteer leadership roles at the Chamber – including as a committee member, REACH volunteer, CLV participant, and more – Erwin challenged Network members to participate.
+"Don’t wait to be asked,” he said.

-In describing how young professionals can help move the needle for the future generations of the Springfield community, Erwin encouraged attendees to “Ignore the noise and don’t be fearful of the nay sayers.”
+In describing how young professionals can help move the needle for the future generations of the Springfield community, Erwin encouraged attendees to be bold.
+“Ignore the noise and don’t be fearful of the naysayers,” he said.

 Erwin left young professionals with a challenge to shift their mindset.
 Recalling a moment when a former employer called to see if he would consider moving back to Chicago, Erwin realized he hadn’t given Springfield a fair chance.
-He decided to “stop residing in Springfield and start really living here” and encouraged Network members to do the same.
-He shared his own experience in embracing that idea: “I could see the potential for my life, my family and my business in Springfield and I knew I couldn’t leave without seeing it through.”
+He decided to stop residing in Springfield and start really living here.
+He encouraged Network members to do the same.
+He shared his own experience in embracing that idea.
+“I could see the potential for my life, my family and my business in Springfield and I knew I couldn’t leave without seeing it through,” Erwin said.